update November 12, 2020

 Exploring the HEART of health

-By following this blog, you’ll know when I post the additional pieces reviewing the COVID-19 pandemic as well as other topics that explore the HEART of health.
+By following this blog, you’ll know when I post new pieces that explore the HEART of health.
+Come explore with me.

 Did you vote this year?